-The construct "Competence in Physics" is based on the concept of deepened Basic Education in Natural Sciences used within the framework of this test NEPS partial study in Thuringia as is to be acquired at the secondary-school level.
+The construct Competence in Physics, as used in the tests administered within the framework of this NEPS partial study in Thuringia, is based on the concept of deepened Basic Education in Natural Sciences as is to be acquired at the secondary-school level.
 Consequently, the operationalization of the construct is based on the EPA requirements for the Abitur physics exam (Einheitliche Prüfungsanforderungen für die Abiturprüfung in Physik) (KMK, 2004).